-The U5 instruction fetch unit is responsible for keeping the pipeline fed with instructions from memory.
+The U7 instruction fetch unit is responsible for keeping the pipeline fed with instructions from memory.
+The instruction fetch unit delivers up to 8 bytes of instructions per clock cycle to support superscalar instruction execution.
 Fetches are always word-aligned and there is a one-cycle penalty for branching to a 32-bit instruction that is not word-aligned.

-The U5 implements the standard Compressed (C) extension to the RISC-V architecture, which allows for 16-bit RISC-V instructions.
-As two 16-bit instructions can be fetched per cycle, the instruction fetch unit can be idle when executing programs comprised mostly of compressed 16-bit instructions.
+The U7 implements the standard Compressed (C) extension to the RISC-V architecture, which allows for 16-bit RISC-V instructions.
+As four 16-bit instructions can be fetched per cycle, the instruction fetch unit can be idle when executing programs comprised mostly of compressed 16-bit instructions.
 This reduces memory accesses and power consumption.